pingcap/tidb-dashboard/CONTRIBUTING.md

 ## Building and setting up a development workspace

 TiDB Dasboard is a web interface which integrate into PD by default, andd can be deploy standalone.
 Its back-end is written in [Golang](https://golang.org/) with [Gin](https://github.com/gin-gonic/gin), front-end is written in [Typescript](https://www.typescriptlang.org/) with [React](https://github.com/facebook/react).
-It uses [swaggo](https://github.com/swaggo/swag) and [openapi-generator](https://github.com/OpenAPITools/openapi-generator) for automaticly generating API documents and API client.
+It uses [swaggo](https://github.com/swaggo/swag) and [openapi-generator](https://github.com/OpenAPITools/openapi-generator) for automatically generating API documents and API client.
 Also, to provide consistency, we use linters and automated formatting tools.

 ### Prerequisites